marinchitan/Readoop/README.md

 ###Profile
 * Changing the avatar
 * Editing personal info
-* Quick access to your books collection and list of friends\ In the profile section the users have the possibility to customize their profiles creating an unique identity as a user of the application.
+* Quick access to your books collection and list of friends <br/> In the profile section the users have the possibility to customize their profiles creating an unique identity as a user of the application.

 ![Screen Shot](Resources/ProfileStrip.png)